macfanatic-ca/macOS_scripts/README.md

-# Project Moved to GitLab
+# This project has been moved to GitLab
 https://gitlab.com/ClassmateTeam/macOS_scripts